Mathieu7483/Portfolio/documentation.md

 <img src="https://github.com/Mathieu7483/Portfolio/blob/main/assets/img/Croquis%20du%20dashboard.jpg">
 </p>

 <em>Figure 1: Initial hand-drawn wireframe highlighting the core layout (Sidebar, KPI Cards, and Data Table).
-This original vision served as the blueprint for the final implementation using Material Design principles.</em> </p>
+This original vision served as the blueprint for the final implementation using Material Design principles.
+As you can see there is Authentification form too on this page</em> </p>

 <p align="center">